 Based on these results, the research team proposes that CBD blocks the ability of THC to overstimulate the ERK pathway in the hippocampus and thus prevent its negative side effects.

 “Our findings have important implications for prescribing cannabis and long-term cannabis use.
 For example, for individuals more prone to cannabis-related side effects, it is critical to limit use to strains with high CBD and low THC content,” said Laviolette.
 “More importantly, this discovery opens up a new molecular frontier for developing more effective and safer THC formulations.”

 Ph.D.
 Candidate and Vanier Scholar Roger Hudson, lead author on the study, says another interesting finding was that CBD alone had no effect on the ERK pathway.
 “CBD by itself had no effect,” he said.
 “However, by co-administrating CBD and THC, we completely reversed the direction of the change on a molecular level.
 CBD was also able to reverse the anxiety-like behavior and addictive-like behavior caused by the THC.”

-Laviolette says they will be following up these studies by continuing to identify the specific features of this molecular mechanism.
-The research team will examine ways to formulate THC with fewer side-effects and to improve the efficacy of CBD-derived therapies.
+Laviolette says they will be following up on these studies by continuing to identify the specific features of this molecular mechanism.
+The research team will examine ways to formulate THC with fewer side effects and to improve the efficacy of CBD-derived therapies.

 Reference: “Cannabidiol Counteracts the Psychotropic Side-Effects of Δ-9-Tetrahydrocannabinol in the Ventral Hippocampus Through Bi-Directional Control of ERK1-2 Phosphorylation” by Roger Hudson, Justine Renard, Christopher Norris, Walter J. Rushlow and Steven R. Laviolette, 30 September 2019, Journal of Neuroscience.